ZhiGroup/pytorch_ehr/README.md

     #feed the batch to do things
 </pre>

-* To run our models, use:
+* To run our models, directly use (you don't need to separately use dataloader, everything can be specified in args here):
 <pre>
 python3 main.py -root_dir<'your folder that contains data file'> -file<'filename'> -which_model<'RNN'> -optimizer<'adam'> ....(more args)
 </pre>